CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_oop.md

 #### How to find the middle element of singly linked list in O(n)?
 We need to create a pointer, which is pointing to the head of the linked list and a field that counts the size of list.
 After that we need to iterate over the linked list, until the pointer reaches the end of the it, and with every step we add 1 to the counter field.
 We set the p to the head of the linked list again, but now we only go to the half of the counter field size (e.g.: 10/2) and then we can return the value of the pointer as a result.
 #### Given an array of integers going from 1 to 100 (both inclusive) there is a duplicated entry.
 How to find it?
-We need to create an integer variable (with the name like "currentNumber"), and then we check every number in the array with a for cycle ( for (int number : numbers)), and when number = currentNumber, then we return the number
+We need to create an integer variable (with the name like "currentNumber"), and then we check every number in the array with a for cycle ( for (int number : numbers)), and if number = currentNumber, then we return the number
 #### What is a linked list?
 How to find if a linked list has a loop?
 If we create a HashSet, we put the Nodes in it and we check them, if they are already in the collection or not.
 If they are, then it's a loop, if not then it isn't.
 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?